-Velocities are reported in meters per year and provided as velocity magnitude $(v_v)$ , x and y component velocities $(v_x, v_y)$ , and x and y component velocity error estimates $(e_x, e_y)$ .

-In addition, a temporal offset parameter (dT) is included that reports the difference in days between the date of each velocity estimate and the midpoint date of the corresponding measurement period.
+Velocity estimates, in meters per year, are provided as velocity magnitude $(v_v)$ , x and y component velocities $(v_x, v_y)$ , and x and y component velocity errors $(e_x, e_y)$ .
+In addition, to assess potential temporal skew in the velocity estimates, a temporal offset parameter (dT) is included that reports the number of days between the measurement date and the midpoint date of the measurement period.